 We work first and foremost for our clients, providing unique tailor-made solutions to each individual.

 Making an investment and moving abroad may seem daunting, we know this from first-hand experience.
-At Global Citizen Solutions, we guide our clients through each step of the citizenship process, with 100% success rates.
+At Global Citizen Solutions, we guide our clients through each step of the citizenship process with 100 percent success rates.

 Contact us to learn more about the Caribbean citizenship programs, or to learn more about other residency and citizenship programs we work with.

-Intimidated by the prospect of leaving your home country and moving abroad to start a new life?
-Do not worry, there are plenty of available community groups which will ease the transition to a new chapter abroad and introduce you to the local expat communities.
+Intimidated by the prospect of leaving your home country and moving abroad to start a new life in a new country?
+Do not worry.
+Plenty of expat community groups are available, which will ease the transition to a new chapter abroad and introduce you to the local expat communities.

 InterNations allows you to connect and exchange directly with other international people who live or work abroad.
-Easily get in touch with other likeminded people, attend events and activities, and build a network of expat friends.
+Easily get in touch with other like-minded expats, attend events and activities, and build a network of expat friends.

-Meetup helps you find and create local communities.
-Use Meetup to encounter new people, try new activities, visit places, and build new friendships.
+Meetup helps you find and create local social support groups.
+Use Meetup to encounter new people and international workers, try new activities, learn expat essentials, and build new friendships.

 How can Global Citizen Solutions help me?

-What is the best place to live in the world 2020?
+What is the best place to live in the world in 2023?

 What is the cheapest and safest country to live in?

 Portugal is the cheapest and safest country to live in.
-It was rated as the best country for expats to retire abroad, scoring highly on quality of life, excellent climate, clean air, and low crime rates, Portugal is a favorite destination for many expats looking to relocate who are concerned about personal safety.
+It was rated as the best country for expats to retire abroad, scoring highly on quality of life, the low general cost of living, clean air, and low crime rates.
+Portugal is a favorite destination for many expats looking to relocate who are concerned about personal safety.

 Where can expats live permanently?

 Expats have many options to choose from when thinking about permanently living abroad.
-Portugal’s Golden Visa and Spain’s Golden Visa schemes allow non-EU citizens to move to Europe and get residency, provided that they meet the program’s investment requirements first.
-The Caribbean islands are also popular options for expats, because of geographical proximity with the US, low living costs, and a high standard of living.
+Malta’s Golden Visa and Spain’s Golden Visa schemes allow non-EU citizens to move to Europe and obtain residency, provided they meet the program’s investment requirements first.
+The Caribbean islands are also popular options for expats because of their proximity to the US, high standards of living, and minimal bureaucracy when applying for residency.

 How can a non-EU citizen move to Europe?